dshieble/dshieble.github.io/_posts/2017-1-2-group-theory.md

 ### The Group

-The most basic structure in Abstract Algebra is the group.
+One basic structure in Abstract Algebra is the group.
 A group is a set, which we will denote by $$G$$, combined with a "group operation," which we will denote by $$*$$, that satisfies the following axioms:

   - For all $$a,b$$ in $$G$$, $$a*b$$ is also an element in $$G$$ ($$G$$ is closed under $$*$$)
   - For all $$a,b,c$$ in $$G$$, $$(a*b)*c = a*(b*c)$$ ($$*$$ is associative)